StackVista/stackstate-docs/use/alerting/kubernetes-monitors.md

 To track this, StackState set up a check that uses linear prediction to forecast the Kubernetes volume usage trend over a 4-day period.
 If the trend indicates that the PVCs will run out of space within this time frame, you will receive a notification, allowing you to take action to prevent data loss or downtime.

 ### Memory limits resourcequota
-Users create resources (pods, services, etc.) in the namespace, and the quota system tracks usage to ensure it does not exceed hard resource limits for memory defined in a ResourceQuota The monitor will alert when the total memory limits in the namespace gets to 90% or more of the established by the quota.
+Users create resources (pods, services, etc.) in the namespace, and the quota system tracks usage to ensure it does not exceed hard resource limits for memory defined in a ResourceQuota.
+The monitor will alert when the total memory limits in the namespace gets to 90% or more of the established by the quota.
 Each `resourcequota` in the namespace produces a monitor health state.

 ### Memory requests resourcequota
-Users create resources (pods, services, etc.) in the namespace, and the quota system tracks usage to ensure it does not exceed hard resource requests for memory defined in a ResourceQuota The monitor will alert when the total memory requests in the namespace gets to 90% or more of the established by the quota.
+Users create resources (pods, services, etc.) in the namespace, and the quota system tracks usage to ensure it does not exceed hard resource requests for memory defined in a ResourceQuota.
+The monitor will alert when the total memory requests in the namespace gets to 90% or more of the established by the quota.
 Each `resourcequota` in the namespace produces a monitor health state.

 ### Node Disk Pressure